Jamazi4/bimcat/notes.md

 advanced search is current search maybe no table but card list with all types - components, libs and composite

+### --31-07-2025--

+additionally to the points above:

+- if library is inside composite libraries - list those libraries in library view.
+- po-pup component 3d preview.

 ### Current task list

 [x]sort out the navigation to library and/or component from composite